Substance Abuse Problems

 Addiction is a psychological disorder, while dependence is physical.
-Physical dependence on opioids and opiates mean that if someone stops using them cold turkey, withdrawal symptoms are likely to occur.
+Physical dependence on opioids and opiates means that if someone stops using them cold turkey, withdrawal symptoms are likely to occur.

 The abuse of opioids and opiates has become so pervasive in the U.S. that the use of these drugs, both prescription and illegal versions, is called the opioid epidemic.
 Each day more than 115 people in the U.S. die from an opioid overdose.

 Heroin is an opioid, and it acts on the brain and body much like prescription pain medicines.
 However, it is illegal.
 Heroin is made from morphine, which comes from the opium poppy plant.
 Heroin is a drug that people most commonly inject intravenously, and it can be snorted or smoked as well.

 When someone uses heroin, it quickly binds to opioid receptors and has a very fast effect.
 The feelings that result from heroin use can include pain reduction, pleasure, and drowsiness.
 Most people describe heroin as having very fast effects, and the faster a substance creates the desired effects, the more addictive it is.

 The use of prescription opioids can and often does lead to the abuse of heroin.
 According to the federal government in the U.S., almost 80 percent of the Americans who say they use heroin reported that they started with the abuse of prescription pain medicines.

 Along with addiction and dependence, there are many long-term adverse health effects associated with heroin.
 For example, it can cause infections of the heart lining and valves, liver and kidney disease, and a variety of mental disorders including depression.